Hitarth-Kothari/ChapterTracker/README.md

 - Increment or decrement the chapter number using a number input field.
 - Delete a book from the list using a delete button.
 - Search for books by name.
+- Notifications to update or add books based on the current chapter.

 ## Installation